 Suggested travel resources:

-Hope you enjoyed this post on what to wear in Turks and Caicos.
-Share it with your friends on Facebook, Twitter and Pinterest.
+We hope you enjoyed this post on what to wear in Turks and Caicos.
+Share it with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Author Bio: Evanne Allen is a traveler based in Chiang Mai, Thailand.
 Unable to choose between bustling cities and remote villages, she bounces around in search of new cuisine and interesting people.
 She left her job at a museum in Washington, D.C., to see the world in person, and co-founded Poplar Travels, where she blogs about experiences with adventure, luxury, and culture around the world.